Skip to main content

 3. Turn tasks into technical outcomes

-An engineering resume gets stronger when each bullet shows what your work improved, tested, repaired, documented, or kept on track.
-Tie the task to a machine result, project result, safety outcome, deadline, or quality gain when possible.
+An engineering resume is stronger when each bullet point shows what you improved, tested, repaired, documented, or maintained.
+Wherever possible, connect your tasks to a machine result, project outcome, safety improvement, deadline, or quality gain.

 See Better phrasing